rarebreed/rarebreed.github.io/_posts/2018-02-28-doing-it-wrong.md

 That's not what I said :)  There are some expressions which are semantically and logic valid, but can't be expressed properly with a type.
 For these rare circumstances, typed systems do offer escape hatches.
 But these cases are rare.

+## What to talk about next?

+So, I'll close this post for now, and continue with why "you're doing it all wrong".